OctopusDeploy/docs/docs/octopus-cloud/index.md

 When the instance is ready, you will see it (and any other instances you have access to) the next time you log in to your Octopus account at [https://account.octopus.com/account/signin](https://account.octopus.com/account/signin).

-## Selecting the Cloud region for your instance
+## Selecting the cloud region for your Octopus Cloud Instance
 Factors such as geopgrahical distance, network bandwidth, and network congestion may cause package uploads to your Octopus Cloud Server to take longer than expected.

 If you are having difficulty uploading packages to your Octopus built-in package feed within the default timeout threshold - which is usually within 5 minutes, you might be affected by one or more of the factors mentioned above.
 In this case, you could try increasing the timeout threshold of `octo.exe` or `nuget.exe` to a value that suits you.
 We also recommend using `octo.exe`, `Octopus.Client`, or the `TeamCity Plugin (v4.41.0+)` because they have the advantage of utilizing delta compression.